Euthymian/Flask-and-SQLAlchemy/README.md

 # Using Flask and SQLAlchemy

 ## Description
-This project is designed to convert data into SQL format then use SQL to perform simple tasks of an COM (Customer Order Management) system.
+This project is designed to convert data into SQL format then use SQL to perform simple tasks of a COM (Customer Order Management) system.

 ## Installation
 To run this project, you will need to install the following libraries: